An Open Letter to Prince Harry

 Reinvention is healthy.
 It is, in fact, the most interesting thing a person can do.
 But when every sentence sounds focus-grouped, when every public appearance arrives with approved talking points, when vulnerability is scheduled and then released — people stop seeing evolution and start seeing theatre.

 The difference between a man finding himself and a brand producing content about finding himself is legible.
-It has been legible for some time.
 It shows up in the cadence of your interviews — the slight pause before the emotional beat, the way certain phrases recur across different platforms as though they have been identified in research as effective.
 Real people in real growth do not speak in consistent messaging frameworks.
 They contradict themselves.
 They get things wrong.
 They sound different in different rooms.
 You do not.

 Let me give you the fair reading before we go further, because it is the honest one.